StanfordSpezi/SpeziStorage/Sources/SpeziSecureStorage/SpeziSecureStorage.docc/SpeziSecureStorage.md

 }
 ```

-Alternatively it is common to use the ``SecureStorage/SecureStorage`` component in other components as a dependency:
+Alternatively it is common to use the ``SecureStorage/SecureStorage`` module in other components as a dependency:

-## Use the ``SecureStorage/SecureStorage`` component.
+## Use the ``SecureStorage/SecureStorage`` Module

-You can use the ``SecureStorage/SecureStorage`` component to store, update, retrieve, and delete credentials and keys.
+You can use the ``SecureStorage/SecureStorage`` module to store, update, retrieve, and delete credentials and keys.

 ### Storing Credentials

-Use the ``SecureStorage/SecureStorage`` component to store a set of ``Credentials`` instances in the Keychain associated with a server that is synchronizable between different devices.
+Use the ``SecureStorage/SecureStorage`` module to store a set of ``Credentials`` instances in the Keychain associated with a server that is synchronizable between different devices.

 ```swift
 do {